Installing Drivers and Frameworks

 configuration file through the

-and METAFLOW_BATCH_CONTAINER_IMAGE
+METAFLOW_KUBERNETES_CONTAINER_IMAGE and METAFLOW_BATCH_CONTAINER_IMAGE settings.

 Many GPU-ready images are available online, e.g. at: